-Spencer Stuart's Board IntrinsicsTM assessment approach focuses on intrinsic, underlying talents and competencies, assessing potential non-executive directors against five key attributes: intellectual approach, independent-mindedness, interpersonal skills, integrity and inclination to engage.
+Spencer Stuart's Board IntrinsicsTM assessment approach focuses on intrinsic, underlying talents and competencies, assessing potential non-executive directors against five key attributes:

+- " Intellectual approach

+- " Independent-mindedness

+- " Interpersonal skills

+- " Integrity

+- " Inclination to engage (motivation).

 Those candidates who score well in all five areas are most likely to be capable of contributing as 'all-round' directors, in addition to the specific knowledge, skill or set of experiences that makes them of interest to boards.
+They also understand that as a non-executive, the spotlight is not on them and that their focus should be on others, on working as part of a team to lift the performance of the company.